lappiahnuamah/cicd-with-docker-and-kubernetes/README.md

   type: NodePort
 ```

-Make sure a cluster is created first either with minikube or kind and docker desktop is on if doing it locally:
+Make sure a cluster is created first either with minikube or kind and docker desktop is running if doing it locally but for the github actions pipeline to work use a real cluster (EKS, AKS, GKE, DigitalOcean Kubernetes, etc):

 ```bash
 kind create cluster --name your-cluster-name